twelho/ddr4-oc-guide/DDR4 OC Guide.md

 2. Disable DRAM PowerDown Mode in UEFI.
 This also eliminates the need to tune related timings such as tCKE and tXP.

-3. On Intel, set command rate (CR) to 2T if it isn't already and set tCCDL to 8

-   On AMD, set Gear Down Mode to Enabled if it isn't already.
+3. On AMD, set Gear Down Mode to Enabled if it isn't already.

-4. On Intel, start with 1.2 V VCCSA and 1.15 V VCCIO.
-For ADL, VCCIO does not exist.
-Note that if you have an Alder Lake non-K SKU, VCCSA will be locked and your overclock potential will be limited.

-   On AMD, start with 1.10 V SOC, 0.95 V VDDP, 0.95 V VDDG CCD, and 1.05 V VDDG IOD.
+4. On AMD, start with 1.10 V SOC, 0.95 V VDDP, 0.95 V VDDG CCD, and 1.05 V VDDG IOD.
    * If you are unable to boot or encounter errors while raising frequency or tightening timings, then these voltages may need to be increased.
 Refer to [Integrated Memory Controller (IMC)](#integrated-memory-controller-imc) for maximum recommended voltages and more information.
 Be careful not to raise them too much as negative scaling can occur.
 VCCSA/VCCIO or SOC voltage are the ones likely required to be raised, they can be incremented in steps of 25-50 mV.
    * SOC voltage might be named differently depending on the manufacturer.
      * Asrock: CPU VDDCR_SOC Voltage.
 If you can't find that, you can use SOC Overclock VID hidden in the AMD CBS menu.